The Email That Should Not Be Sent

 "Do not send this."

 She explained why, but briefly.
 The recipient would read the tone, not the logic.
 The message would shift the power dynamic permanently.
 The founder would win the point and lose the room.
+This article examines the problems that arise when sensitive messages are sent without proper review and caution.

 She rewrote the email in three lines.
 Shorter.
 Colder.
 Less explanatory.
+All the essential substance remained, but the confidential tone was stripped of its inflammatory charge.

 The founder hesitated.
 "But that feels unfinished."